FL Studio: History

+FL Studio continued to gain popularity and eventually released a macOS-compatible version in 2018.
+Dambrin, who had been the sole architect of the program since its inception, left the company in 2015 and was reportedly replaced by no less than 12 programmers.
+FL Studio continues to be a staple in hip-hop, rage, EDM, and grime production.

 System requirements

 FL Studio processes audio using an internal 32-bit floating point engine.
 It supports sampling rates up to 192 kHz using either WDM- or ASIO-enabled drivers.

-Windows 7/8/10/11 or later (32-bit or 64-bit versions), MacOS Version 10.13.6 (High Sierra) or later.